-According to the Alzheimer’s Society, two thirds of costs linked to dementia are actually paid for by people with the condition, their families or a combination of the two.
-Unpaid carers save the economy £11 billion a year.
+According to the Alzheimer’s Society, two thirds of costs linked to dementia are actually paid for by people with the condition, their families, or a combination of the two.
+Unpaid carers save the economy £13.9 billion a year.

-In addition to family and friends, key sources of support include:
+In addition to family and friends, key places of support include:

-Charities.
-The leading dementia charity is the Alzheimer’s Society, which is committed to spending at least £150 million over the next decade on dementia research to improve care and help find a cure.
-It offers excellent support and advice for people with dementia and their families.
+- Charities.
+The leading dementia charity is the Alzheimer’s Society, which is committed to spending at least £150 million over the next decade on dementia research to improve care and find a cure.
+It offers excellent support and advice for people with dementia and their families

 Other dementia charities include: